prognostikos/cb2/README.md

 end
 ```

-If that method starts to throw exceptions the breaker may eventually open.
-Rescue these exeptions to react accordingly:
+The breaker will open when that block raises enough exceptions to trigger the threshold.
+Handle these exceptions to react accordingly:

 ```ruby
 begin